-Participation: 10%
+Participation: 10 points

 Two (2) times during the course, we will have an online discussion on a topic that is related to the course material.
-You will need to make at least two separate, meaningful posts to the Discussion Board in each of these online discussion periods to earn full credit (5 % of your course grade per discussion).
+You will need to make at least two separate, meaningful posts to the Discussion Board in each of these online discussion periods to earn full credit (5 points per discussion).